Five-year-old’s rare cancer mistaken for growing pains

 Madeleine Shipp, 28, a stay-at-home mother-of-three from Essex, described how the news "still does not feel real" after her daughter Aubrey, now six, was diagnosed with acute lymphoblastic leukaemia (ALL).

-Aubrey first began complaining of leg pain in January, which her parents, Madeleine and James, 31, initially attributed to growing pains or a pulled muscle from doing the splits at school.
+Aubrey first began complaining of leg pain in January, which was initially attributed to growing pains or a pulled muscle from doing the splits at school.

 However, the situation escalated dramatically when Aubrey later woke up covered in "spots" and vomited blood, prompting an urgent rush to Broomfield Hospital in Chelmsford.